What is changed about trading

 The EORI number is a unique number, issued by the customs authorities of a Member State, to economic operators or other persons for customs purposes, valid in all Member States.

-EORI number should be obtained by economic operators who are currently conducting exclusively intra-EU trade and have not participated in trade with third countries and may not have been assigned an EORI number.
+EORI number should be obtained by economic operators who were conducting exclusively intra-EU trade and have not participated in trade with third countries and may not have been assigned an EORI number.

 UK economic operators with a UK EORI number should note that from the date of departure, the UK EORI number will not be valid.
 Therefore, in order to be able to operate in the 27 Member States, they will have to register in one Member State and obtain a new EORI number.